These tropical Pineapple Coconut Banana Muffins topped with a buttery macadamia nut crumble and coconut milk icing will take you right back to Hawaii!

 Instructions

-- Preheat the oven to 350℉.
+- Preheat the oven to 350โ.
 Line two 12-count muffin tins with parchment paper liners or spray with non-stick cooking spray or grease with butter.

 - In a large mixing bowl, whisk together the melted butter, sugar, eggs, and vanilla.
-Stir in the mashed banana, drained pineapple, and coconut.
+Stir in the mashed banana, drained pineapple, and coconut.ยฝ cup salted butter, ยพ cup white sugar, 2 eggs, 1 teaspoon vanilla extract, 2 cups mashed banana , ยพ cup canned crushed pineapple, ยผ cup unsweetened shredded coconut

 - In another bowl, whisk together the flour, baking soda, and baking powder.
-Add to the bowl of wet ingredients and stir just until incorporated and no streaks of flour remain, being careful not to overmix.
+Add to the bowl of wet ingredients and stir just until incorporated and no streaks of flour remain, being careful not to overmix.2 ยฝ cups all-purpose flour, 2 teaspoons baking soda, 2 teaspoons baking powder

 - Evenly distribute the batter between the prepared pans, filling each cup or liner to the top with batter.
 In a small, bowl stir together the crumble ingredients: melted butter, sugar, flour, and chopped macadamia nuts to make a crumbly mixture.
-Top the unbaked muffins with the crumble topping, evenly distributing the topping between all the muffins.
+Top the unbaked muffins with the crumble topping, evenly distributing the topping between all the muffins.2 tablespoons salted butter, 2 tablespoons white sugar, ยฝ cup all-purpose flour, ยผ cup chopped raw macadamia nuts

 - Bake in the preheated oven for 20-25 minutes or until a toothpick inserted into the center comes out clean.
-Let the muffins cool in the pans for 10 minutes before transferring to a wire rack to continue cooling for at least another 20 minutes before topping with the icing.
+Let the muffins cool in the pans for 10 minutes before transferring to a wire rack to finish cooling before topping with the icing.

 - Stir together 2-3 tablespoons of coconut milk and the powdered sugar to create a drizzle-able icing/glaze.
 Drizzle over the mostly cooled muffins and serve.
-Enjoy!
+Enjoy!2-3 tablespoons coconut milk, 1 cup powdered sugar (confectioners sugar)

 I made your Hawaii Muffins and I was really disappointed.
 The banana flavor was overwhelming.
 I did not taste the coconut or the pineapple.
 It felt it was missing sugar and salt.
 I could taste the baking soda and felt two tsps was too much for the recipe.
 I did like the topping with macadamia nuts.
 At the same I made your Hawaiian Banana Bread with Coconut and Pineapple.
 It was delicious, but again the prime flavor was banana.
 Even though the Muffins looked amazing I had to put them in the garbage.
 Two teaspoons seems like a lot.
 Looking forward to trying your Macadamia Nut Shortbread Cookies recipe.